 The bank said there was ground to believe that Huong had visited a malicious website where she provided all crucial information of her ATM account to the scammers.

-According to Vietcombank, Huong followed a bogus website at http://creatingacreator.com/kob/1/index.htm using her mobile phone on July 28.
-She lost all the credentials of her bank account at this website which was still shown in the internet browsing history on her smartphone, the Tuoi Tre
+According to Vietcombank, Huong followed a bogus website at https://creatingacreator.com/kob/1/index.htm using her mobile phone on July 28.
+She lost all the credentials of her bank account at this website which was still shown in the internet browsing history on her smartphone, the Tuoi Tre (Youth) online reported.

 The scammers then accessed to her account and transferred the money to many other accounts opened at three different banks in Vietnam, then withdrew VND 200 million via ATM in Malaysia.
 Vietcombank managed to freeze the remaining VND 300 million just in time.